Chowdhury-DSP/chowdsp_utils/README.md

   - Delay Line: similar to `juce::dsp::DelayLine` but with 5th-order Lagrange interpolation and Sinc interpolation.
   - Pitch Shifter: using a ring buffer with two read pointers.
   - Filters: functions for bilinear transform, IIR filters with static order, and an optimized State Variable Filter.
-  - Modal: modal filter/oscillator using Max Mathews Phasor Filter.
+  - Modal: modal filter/oscillator using Max Mathews Phasor Filter, and a parallel filterbank to use those modal filters.
-  - Sources: "magic circle" sine wave oscillator, anti-aliased saw and square oscilaltors, noise generator.
+  - Sources: "magic circle" sine wave oscillator, anti-aliased saw and square oscillators, noise generator.
   - Resampling: classes for doing integer or non-integer sample rate conversion, and processing audio at a target sample rate.
   - Wave Digital Filters: linear circuit elements, series/parallel junctions, diodes, R-Type adaptors, and a few others.
   - SIMD Utils: Some extensions on `juce::dsp::SIMDRegister`.